openstack/api-site/firstapp/source/orchestration.rst

 Next steps
 ----------

 You should now be fairly confident working with the Orchestration service.
-To see the calls that we did not cover, see the volume documentation for your SDK.
-Or, try one of these tutorial steps:
+To see the calls that we did not cover and more, see the volume documentation of your SDK.
+Or, try one of these steps in the
+tutorial:

 * :doc:`/networking`: Learn about complex networking.
 * :doc:`/advice`: Get advice about operations.
-* :doc:`/craziness`.
-Learn some crazy things that you might not think to do ;)
+* :doc:`/craziness`: Learn some crazy things that you might not think to do ;)